crsl4/phylogenetics-class/lecture-notes/lecture15-2.md

 ## Final presentations (on last week of classes)

-- Final presentation is XX minutes long (very strict!)
+- Final presentation is 7 minutes long (very strict!)
 - Students divided in the two dates
 - We meet in class as usual
 - Students unable to attend in person due to exam or travel conflicts can choose to present remotely or to submit a video recording of their presentation